Contribution levels in 2017

 Paying contributions as a new resident to Jersey

-If you’re self-employed or not employed, you should register at Social Security but you can defer paying contributions for six months after your arrival.
+If you’re self-employed or not employed, you should still register at Social Security but you can defer paying contributions for six months after you arrive in Jersey.

 If you're on a working secondment to Jersey, you must register at Social Security and produce a letter of secondment from your employer.